samirMoP/hbase-rest-py/README.md

 >>> >>> scan.delete_scanner()
 200
 ````
-There is also example Flask app on https://github.com/samirMoP/hbase-inbox using this package for implementing simple REST service for storing user messages.
+There is also example Flask app on https://github.com/samirMoP/hbase-inbox using this package
+for implementing simple REST service for storing user messages.
+For usage details please refer to unit tests in test folder.
+All unit test have
+been written to use HBase REST server instead of mock data.